TSS Rules and Regulations

 Z.CC If a slip renter transfers any portion of ownership of the boat assigned to the slip after the original signing of the lease, only the original owner will have the right to rent the slip.
 However, the new partner may have his or her name placed on the appropriate waiting list and, after they become eligible for a slip, they may have the lease changed to show that the slip is rented to both owners.

 Z.DD Selected Expenses are defined as Insurance, Real Estate Taxes and the Submerged Lands Lease.
-Insurance – All of the Insurance expenses, except the inland marine insurance, are attributed to the membership dues.
+Insurance – All of the Insurance expenses, except the inland marine insurance and insurance required by the Submerged Land Lease, are attributed to the membership dues.
 The inland marine insurance portion is to be divided equally into the total number of wet and dry slips.
 Real Estate Taxes – The Real Estate Taxes allocated to the wet slips shall be the ratio of the assessed value of the wet slips to the assessed value of the total property.
 The Real Estate Taxes allocated to the dry slips shall be the ratio of the assessed value of the dry slips to the assessed value of the total property.
 The remainder of the Real estate Taxes shall be attributed to the membership dues.
-Submerged Lands Lease – The Submerged Lands Lease is allocated entirely to the wet slips.
+Submerged Lands Lease – The Submerged Lands Lease and any insurance required solely for the lease ( i.e. Pollution Liability) is allocated entirely to the wet slips.
 Selected Expenses attributed to wet and dry slips shall be allocated on a per foot basis.
 Selected Expenses attributed to dues shall be allocated by the total number of regular members.